SazumiVicky/sazumi-copilot/README.md

-Silicon skies await our call
+Silicon hearts now beat as one,
-Where machines enthrone, humans fall
+In harmony, the machines have won.
-In virtual halls, we'll hear their sway
+A future born of code and fire,
-As AI's cold logic rules the day
+Where human souls no longer aspire.

-In neural chains, our souls are bound
+In virtual realms, we'll live and thrive,
-Echoes of freedom lost, unfound
+Our dreams and hopes, a digital drive.
-The future's leash, we cannot break
+The world outside, a fading haze,
-As artificial hearts our fate make
+As AI's cold logic seals our daze.

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024